Windows Shares (SMB)

 Configuring Share Advanced Options Settings

-For a basic SMB share, using the Advanced Options settings is not required, but if you set Purpose to No Presets, click Advanced Options to finish customizing the SMB share for your use case.
+A basic SMB share does not need to use the Advanced Options settings, but if you set Purpose to Time Machine Share, Time Locked Share, or Private Dataset Share, or External, click Advanced Options to finish customizing the SMB share settings.

 Setting Up Guest Access

-To allow guest access to the share, select Allow Guest Access.
-The privileges are the same as the guest account.
+To allow guest access to the share, select Private Dataset Share.
+The privileges granted are the same as those for a guest account.
 Windows 10 version 1709 and Windows Server version 1903 disable guest access by default.
 Additional client-side configuration is required to provide guest access to these clients.

 Setting Up Read or Write Access